Class 8 English - Chapter 01 The Mysterious Picture - Questions & Answers

 (a) The meeting between Tyl and the Archduke and his appointment as the court painter.
 (The court of the Archduke.
 The Archduke is seated on his throne

 wearing kingly costumes.
 The guards with spears are positioned on his sides.
 Tyl enters along with the Captain of the Guards.
-Tyl appears wearing cap with three feathers and with a painting his hand.)
+Tyl appears wearing a cap with three feathers and with a painting his hand.)

 Captain (bowing): Your Highness, this is Tyl, a Flemish painter.